What are Partitions?

 This example shows a customer that created three additional Partitions to separate data by environment.

 - Query 1: There are no custom Partitions created and you only have the Default Index, 100% of your data across all partitions is scanned in order to find all production log messages for the Snort security app.

 _index=prodlimits the scope of the query and only about 40% of the data is scanned to get the same results as Query 1.
 But it is redundant.

 - Query 3: You can take advantage of Partitions without having to rewrite your existing queries.
-Sumo Logic's behind-the-scenes Query Rewriting, performed for queries run against data in the Continuous Tier, is smart enough to understand that the scope of what you are looking for is included within
+Sumo Logic's behind-the-scenes Query Rewriting, performed for queries run against data, is smart enough to understand that the scope of what you are looking for is included within

 _index=prod; therefore at runtime, it will rewrite the query as Query 2.